Skip to main content

 UK school visits are required to be booked at least 7 days in advance.

-Schools not booked in advance cannot be accepted.
 To qualify for a UK school rate, a group must consist of a minimum of 12 paying persons

 An indoor eating area is available for groups with packed lunches and can be pre-booked along with the rest of your visit.
 During the summer months groups are invited to use the large grassed area at the front of the museum where they may eat packed lunches.
 Primary pupils may use the adventure playground.

-School specific Risk Assessments, Health & Safety and accessibility guidelines are available within our downloadable Teachers Welcome Pack which can be found here:
+School specific risk assessments, health & safety and accessibility guidelines are available within our downloadable Teachers Welcome Pack* which can be found here:

 We strongly advise a preliminary visit in order to familiarise yourself with the site and complete risk assessment paperwork.
 For groups already booked you will need to bring the booking reference as proof.